 This piece first featured on the Department of Health Social Care blog.

-Jenny Pitts is the Community Led Support and Housing & Support at the National Development Team for Inclusion (NDTi)
+Jenny Pitts is the Programme Lead - Community Led Support at the National Development Team for Inclusion (NDTi)

 NDTi is an organisation that promotes equal and inclusive lives for people in their communities, particularly where ageing or disability are issues